Quick Summary

 With their visionary strategies and meticulous execution, they have not only brought about tangible growth and profitability to their organizations but have also demonstrated their ability to navigate complex challenges with finesse and resilience.
 Furthermore, the success of women CEOs in India extends far beyond the boardroom.
 They have become powerful role models, embodying the notion that success knows no gender boundaries.
 Their accomplishments serve as a catalyst for societal change, inspiring countless women to dream bigger, strive harder, and seize their rightful place at the forefront of the business world.

-Leena Nair, an alumnus of XLRI Jamshedpur and a native of Kolhapur, Maharashtra, is acclaimed for her people-centered approach to leadership.
+Leena Nair, an alumnus of XLRI Jamshedpur and a native of Kolhapur, Maharashtra, is acclaimed for her people-centred approach to leadership.
 She is the youngest woman CEO in India.
 Nair, a management gold medalist from XLRI, Jamshedpur, and a graduate of Sangli’s Walchand College of Engineering with a degree in electrical engineering, became the helm of Chanel in January 2022.

 Before joining Chanel, Nair worked as the Chief Human Resource Executive for British packaged food and consumer products major Unilever PLC.
 She was Unilever’s first female, Asian, and youngest-ever chief human resource executive.
 Nair has always been a strong supporter of equality and diversity, as well as a fighter for change.
 In 2021, she was awarded the Great British Business Woman Role Model of the Year honor.